You Quiz on the Block: 2022

 Episode 150 (April 20) garnered controversy and criticism of political bias for featuring Yoon Suk-yeol, the president-elect of South Korea at the time, and the video clip of his appearance in the show ended up not being uploaded to tvN's on-demand video service unlike other guests.

-June 1 is the day of the 2022 South Korean local elections, and a new episode will not be aired that day.
+June 1 is the day of the 2022 South Korean local elections, and no new episode aired that day.

 On July 12, it was confirmed that the show will go on a break after the episode on July 20, and the show resumed airing from October 5.

-Due to mourning the deaths of Itaewon disaster, there was no broadcast on November 2, the show resumed airing on November 9.
+Due to mourning the deaths of the Itaewon disaster, there was no broadcast on November 2, the show resumed airing on November 9.

+2024

+The episode originally planned for December 4 was cancelled due to 2024 South Korean martial law declared briefly in the morning, the show resumed to the regular programming in the subsequent week.

+2025

+The episode originally planned for January 1 was cancelled due to the mourning period after the Jeju Air Flight 2216 crash, the show resumed to the regular programming on January 8.

+The episode for October 8 was cancelled for the Chuseok holiday.
+Its time slot was replaced with Chuseok special film "Harbin".
+The show resumed to the regular programming on October 15.